Hanoi: Development

-Infrastructural development
+Infrastructure

-A development master plan for Hanoi was designed by Ernest Hebrard in 1924, but was only partially implemented.
-The previous close relationship between the Soviet Union and Vietnam led to the creation of the first comprehensive plan for Hanoi with the assistance of Soviet planners between 1981 and 1984.
+A development master plan for Hanoi was designed by Ernest Hebrard in 1924, and was partially implemented.
+The previous relationship between the Soviet Union and Vietnam led to the creation of the first comprehensive plan for Hanoi with the assistance of Soviet planners between 1981 and 1984.
 It was never realized because it appeared to be incompatible with Hanoi's existing layout.

-In recent years, two master plans have been created to guide Hanoi's development.
+Two master plans have been created to guide Hanoi's development.
 The first was the Hanoi Master Plan 1990–2010, approved in April 1992.
 It was created out of collaboration between planners from Hanoi and the National Institute of Urban and Rural Planning in the Ministry of Construction.
 The plan's three main objectives were to create housing and a new commercial center in an area known as Nghĩa Đô, expand residential and industrial areas in the Gia Lâm District, and develop the three southern corridors linking Hanoi to Hà Đông and the Thanh Trì District.
 The result of the land-use pattern was meant to resemble a five cornered star by 2010.
 In 1998, a revised version of the Hanoi Master plan was approved to be completed in 2020.
 It addressed the significant increase of population projections within Hanoi.
 Population densities and high rise buildings in the inner city were planned to be limited to protect the old parts of inner Hanoi.
 A rail transport system is planned to be built to expand public transport and link the Hanoi to surrounding areas.
 Projects such as airport upgrading, a golf course, and cultural villages have been approved for development by the government.

-In the late 1980s, the United Nations Development Programme (UNDP) and the Vietnamese government had designed a project to develop rural infrastructure.
+In the 1980s, the United Nations Development Programme (UNDP) and the Vietnamese government had designed a project to develop rural infrastructure.
 The project focused on improving roads, water supply and sanitation, and educational, health and social facilities because economic development in the communes and rural areas surrounding Hanoi is dependent on the infrastructural links between the rural and urban areas, especially for the sale of rural products.
 The project aimed to use locally available resources and knowledge such as compressed earth construction techniques for building.
 It was jointly funded by the UNDP, the Vietnamese government, and resources raised by the local communities and governments.
 In four communes, the local communities contributed 37% of the total budget.
 Local labor, community support, and joint funding were decided as necessary for the long-term sustainability of the project.